sws-ocean/sws-ocean.github.io/docs/swish.md

 </p>

 <p>
-    After spending three years developing these with the Ocean Dynamics Lab at the University of British Columbia, these floats are now part of an <a href='https://drifters.eoas.ubc.ca'>ongoing monitoring program</a> in the Strait of Georgia to study the dispersal of pollutants.
+    After developing these with the Ocean Dynamics Lab at the University of British Columbia, these floats are now part of an <a href='https://drifters.eoas.ubc.ca'>ongoing monitoring program</a> in the Strait of Georgia to study the dispersal of pollutants.
 </p>